 The adjustments I make to my grow light height and spectral output are partially based on observing the condition of my marijuana plants’ leaves.
 If leaves are burning, bleaching or showing other signs of light/heat stress, it’s obvious I have to reduce intensity, raise the lights, or both.

 It’s easy to burn and bleach leaves using professional LEDs.
-Why?
-Because the lights run cool, you can stand under them and not feel the searing heat and burn warning easily detected if you get too close to an HID bulb, and because some LED grow lights are delivering targeted radiation that leaves aren’t used to receiving, especially in an indoor grow op.
+LED grow lights run cool–you can stand under them and not feel the searing heat and burn warning easily detected if you get too close to an HID bulb, and because some LED grow lights are delivering targeted radiation that leaves aren’t used to receiving, especially in an indoor grow op.
 The symptoms of LED leaf burn are hard to detect at first, and often mimic the look of nutrients problems.

 The point I’m making is an advanced grow light system such as the CLW 1100 and its controller isn’t a simplistic, amateur-level plug and play system.
 Serious growers know you always have to closely observe coverage area and plant effects with any grow light.
 When you love marijuana growing and are a perfectionist about maximizing crop inputs including light, this awesome unit is a powerful tool you use to craft the exact radiation spectrum for your set of cannabis plants.